EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 <img src="../images/manual/012_parts.jpg" height="200">

 Line up the 90-degree header with both boards and solder in place.
-Pay attention to solder on pins 9 and 12.
+Pay attention to solder on pins 9 and 12 (it's easy to be off-by-one and solder on the wrong pins).

 <img src="../images/manual/012_soldered_2.jpg" height="200">